5T33Z0/OC-Little-Translated/H_Boot-args/README.md

 |Boot-arg|Description|
 |:------:|-----------|
 **`alcid=1`**|For selecting a layout-id for AppleALC, whereas the numerical value specifies the layout-id.
 See [supported codecs](https://github.com/acidanthera/applealc/wiki/supported-codecs) to figure out which layout to use for your system's audio CODEC.
-**`amfi_get_out_of_my_way=1`**|Combines wit disabled SIP, this disables Apple Mobile File Integrity.
-AMFI is a macOS kernel module enforcing code-signing validation and library validation which strengthens security.
-Even after disabling these services, AMFI is still checking the signatures of every app that is run and will cause non-Apple apps to crash when they touch extra-sensitive areas of the system.
+**`amfi_get_out_of_my_way=1`**| Disables Apple Mobile File Integrity. **Requirement**: disabled `SIP`.
+AMFI is a macOS kernel module enforcing code-signing and library validation which strengthens security.
+Even after disabling these services, AMFI is still checking the signatures of every running app and will cause non-Apple apps to crash when they touch extra-sensitive areas of the system.
 There's also a [kext](https://github.com/osy/AMFIExemption) which does this on a per-app-basis.
-**`-force_uni_control`**|Force-enables the Universal Control service in macOS Monterey 12.3+.
+**`-force_uni_control`**| Force-enables Universal Control service in macOS Monterey 12.3+

 ## Boot-args and device properties provided by Kexts

-### Lilu.kext
+### Lilu
 Lilu boot-args.
-Remember that Lilu acts as a patch engine providing functionality for other kexts in the hackintosh universe, so you got to be aware of that if you use any of these commands!
+Remember that Lilu operates as a patch engine providing functionality for a lot of other kexts in the hackintosh universe.
+So be aware of that if you use any of these commands, especially `-liluoff`!

 | Boot-arg | Description |
 |:----------:|-------------|